 As we approach the new year, many plans start to wrap up.
 Goals get achieved, tasks get completed, and thoughts of a bright new year come more into focus.
 Before we make the shift to next year’s plans, however, it’s vital to look at the past accomplishments and unsuccessful or unfinished outcomes from the prior year’s plan.

 Reviewing your plan and officially closing it out helps with a couple of things.
 We stand to learn from our past to ensure our bright future.
-By reviewing each initiative we learned, 1. what worked, and how to do more of that, and 2. what failed, and – if it’s worthy to continue – how we can fix it for this year.
+By reviewing each initiative we learned, 1. what worked, and how to do more of that, 2. what failed, and – if it’s worth continuing – how we can fix it for this year.

 The final thing we gain from following the steps below is ensuring our plan for the coming year doesn’t fall susceptible to false and optimistic timelines.
 Most leaders are victims of the Planning Fallacy, or assuming timelines will move more quickly than reality.
 Data from past performance is the best indicator for assigning reliable due dates, and your enterprise will benefit from setting realistic expectations.

 In my work with customers of all sizes across industries, below are the most effective (and necessary!) steps to closing out your plan in preparation for beginning a new plan.

 Tip #1: Evaluate Along the Way – Don’t Wait Until the End of the Year

 Your plan is your organization’s roadmap to success.
 Whether your plan looks similar year over year, or if you’re scrapping the whole plan for a new one, it’s crucial that you evaluate.

 Evaluation commonly takes place at the end of a fiscal year.
 However, my top-performing customers constantly evaluate.
 Their big review at the end of the year becomes much easier because executives are familiarized with the plan, its performance as work was happening, and the people and resources that have been involved along the way.